opusonline/cc2017-05/README.md

 ## Workflow
 Use the API of [BreweryDB](http://www.brewerydb.com/developers/docs) to get a list of all beer styles.
+Skip all styles for Cider.

 Let the user select one to multiple styles and additionally choose [ABV](https://en.wikipedia.org/wiki/Alcohol_by_volume) (min, max, no limit) and